CSE312/Course_Project/README.md

 2) Live interactions

 ## Side Note
-This is a django application and it currently deployed on a heroku server
+This is a django application and it is currently deployed on a heroku server

 **Link to site:**
 https://cse312-web-project.herokuapp.com/